Saša Marković Mikrob

-Saša Marković – Mikrob (Саша Марковић – Микроб, /sh/; 21 October 1959, Belgrade, SFRY – 15 July 2010, Belgrade, Serbia), also known as Mladoženja, Bambus and Ganeša was a Serbian artist, journalist, radio host, social worker, performer, and one of the major representatives of the Serbian alternative and contemporary art scene.
+Saša Marković – Mikrob (Саша Марковић – Микроб, /sh/; 21 October 1959 – 15 July 2010), also known as Mladoženja, Bambus and Ganeša was a Serbian artist, journalist, radio host, social worker, performer, and one of the major representatives of the Serbian alternative and contemporary art scene.
 He worked as a contributor for several newspapers and radio programs, and as a performer he played about fifty times in Serbia and abroad.
 As a specific character, Marković was an inspiration for a number of documentaries, and often appeared in music videos of Belgrade bands.

 Biography

 Saša Marković was born in 1959. in Belgrade, where he studied Yugoslav literature and Serbo-Croatian language.
 From an early age he was engaged in different jobs – he was a graphic editor of the Student magazine, a guardian in the basement of the bank in the city center, chauffeur and courier at the embassy of one non-European country, political activist and founder of some opposition parties, attender of various courses, a manufacturer of toilet paper, book collector, journalist, radio host, editor of radio show Lepi ritam srca, a lecturer on the history of rock and roll, co-founder of the secret organization KPGS and co-founder Remont.